All Episodes

 You got to have the thing on.

-But beside that federal government will still come to your aid if you still feel guilty that you are not doing enough.
+But besides that, the federal government will still come to your aid if you still feel guilty that you are not doing enough.

 For years, companies have been allowed to compensate for greenhouse gas emissions by purchasing carbon offsets or pollution credits.